spheronFdn/fns/README.md

 Our handy function can help!
 Simply provide the node (FNS name) and coinType, and we'll return the associated blockchain address.
 If no address is found, don't worry - the function will return 0. 😎

-At the moment, FNSlib supports BTC, LTC, DOGE, and FIL, but we're always looking to add support for more major chains in the future.
-If you have a specific request for a coinType, head on over to our 💬 [discord channel](https://discord.com/invite/ahxuCtm) and let us know.
+At the moment, FNSlib supports BTC, LTC, DOGE, and native FIL, but we're always looking to add support for more major chains in the future.

+If you have a specific request for a coinType, head to our 💬 [discord channel](https://discord.com/invite/ahxuCtm) and let us know.
 We're always considering new ideas for subsequent updates. 🚀

 Our goal is to make FNSlib as comprehensive and user-friendly as possible, and we appreciate your feedback and suggestions.
 So don't hesitate to reach out and help us achieve this goal. 💪